PJWalker/daggerheart/content/Items/Potions/Stability Potion.md

 ---
-publish: "true"
+tags:
+  - consumable
+  - common
 ---

-Take one additional downtime move
+Take an additional downtime move on your next rest after use